A story about how I was reminded that impatience and impetuosity can backfire when dealing with hardware.

 Idea and motivation - the Room monitor project

 One of my ongoing projects is a simple device which combines a few sensors (temperature, light, humidity) and an ESP8266 micro-controller (datasheet) (which has wifi capability).
 The device measures indoor conditions and sends data to an online dashboard.
 It’s meant to be learning project which may one day evolve into an outdoor meteorological station.
 It is battery powered (li-on) and part of the fun is trying to make it run as long as possible without recharging.
+Update: I have written an article about this project

 The micro-controller has several sleep-modes and other functions that are supposed to help with energy consumption.
 But there are many possible combinations and some quirks and therefore a lot of experimentation is required.
 But how to test this?
 How to compare different configurations and solutions in order to choose the best one?
 Well, you cannot just compare momentary current consumption since it changes a lot when the device activates after sleep when it communicates via WIFI etc. It’s also not practical to compare overall battery life since it’s measured in weeks.